FNS-Division/inframapkit-documentation/docs/coverage.md

 ## Overview

-The Coverage class analyzes telecommunication coverage for points of interest (POIs).
-It determines whether POIs have access to specific types of telecommunication coverage (2G, 3G, 4G, 5G, or satellite).
+The Coverage class analyzes mobile coverage for points of interest (POIs).
+It determines whether POIs are located in areas with mobile coverage (2G, 3G, 4G, 5G, or satellite).

 **Key features:**